This Rowing Machine Buyer’s Guide outlines exactly what you need to know to buy a new rower!

 Step #5 – Start Reading Rowing Machine Reviews

-The next step is to read rowing machine reviews to find out which rowing machine is best for you based on your preferences.
+The next step is to read rowing machine reviews to find out which model is best for you based on your preferences.

 When reading reviews, it’s important to find out specific details about the machine you’re researching.